rmoscoe/tech-news-java-api/README.md

 ## Learning Points

-This project provided some review of Python, but primarily I learned to use the following technologies in order to create a web application in a Python ecosystem:
+This project provided some review of Java, but primarily I learned to use the following technologies in order to create a web application in a Java ecosystem:
-* Flask for building a server
-* Green Unicorn (gunicorn) for building a production server
+* Spring Boot for building a server
+* Spring Boot as an ORM for MySQL
-* Jinja as a template engine
+* Thymeleaf as a template engine
-* PyMySQL for connecting to a MySQL database
-* SQLAlchemy as an Object Relational Mapper (ORM)

 <br/>